Djegomde/Djegomde/README.md

 ### Hi there 👋
 ## Hello world !
+## About Me :
-## My name is Djegomde, I am currently a student in a professional license cycle at the University of N'Djamena in computer science, Data Developer option.
+ My name is Djegomde, I am currently a student in a professional license cycle at the University of N'Djamena in computer science, Data Developer option.
 I am passionate about databases and also data analysis for business decision making.
 I also learn software development with the Django python framework.

 ## My Site Web
  View my site: https://djegomde.github.io/personal_site_web/